Plusnet broadband review

 |Voicemail Extra||Caller Display||Anonymous call reject||Reminder Call, Call waiting, Call divert, Ringback|

-Worth noting is that Plusnet allow customers to bundle Caller Display and the options that cost £2.50.
-Taking two will cost £3.00 extra a month, and each extra service will add £1.50 to the total bundle price, up to £7.50 for all five.
+It's worth noting that Plusnet allow customers to bundle call features.
+Taking two will cost £3.00 extra a month, and each extra service will add £1.50 to the total bundle price, up to £7.50 for five.

 Ringback and Reminder call services are also available on a pay per use basis, at 20p per time.